typhooncode-library-administration/development-docker-compose/README.md

   - **Database name**: `Bibliotheksverwaltung`
   - **Locale settings**: Configured specifically for German locale `de_DE.UTF-8`, ensuring proper handling of German-specific data formats and collations.
   - **Credentials**: Managed securely through Docker secrets.
+  - **Healthcheck**: A health check is configured to ensure the PostgreSQL service is running and healthy.
+This check periodically verifies if the service is up and accepting connections.

 - **pgAdmin**: A web-based PostgreSQL management interface.
   - **Credentials**: Configured via environment variables stored in a `.env` file.